 10 Things You Must Bring to Monteverde

-Temperatures are a lot cooler in Monteverde compared to the beach, especially at night when the high humidity makes it feel pretty cold.
+Temperatures are a lot cooler in Monteverde than the beach, especially at night when the high humidity makes it feel pretty cold.

 Hardly any hotel or lodge will have an in-room heating system, so bring long pants, long sleeve shirts, and lightweight jackets.